Stirling Castle: Modern use

 The castle esplanade, or parade ground, has been used as an open-air concert venue for several noted acts, some of whom have used Stirling Castle and the surrounding scenery to film "in concert" DVDs.
 These acts include R.E.M., Ocean Colour Scene, Bob Dylan, Wet Wet Wet, Rod Stewart and Runrig.
 The esplanade also hosts the city's Hogmanay celebrations.
 The Regimental Museum and Home Headquarters of the Argyll and Sutherland Highlanders are located in the King's Old Building.
 The museum closed for refurbishment on 31 August 2018 and reopened in June 2021.

 The castle is open to the public year-round.
 Stirling Castle is a popular place for tourists, and according to figures released by the Association of Leading Visitor Attractions, 609,698 people visited in 2019.

 An illustration of Stirling Castle features on the reverse side of a current series of £20 notes issued by the Clydesdale Bank, with Robert the Bruce on horseback in the foreground.

 Due to its similar appearance to Colditz Castle in Saxony, Germany, the castle was used to film the exterior shots for the 1970s TV series Colditz, a drama about the many attempts of Allied POWs to escape from the castle during its use as a military prison in the Second World War.

+Ghostlore

+Numerous accounts of ghostlore exist in relation to Stirling Castle, with the Green Lady being perhaps the most renowned.
+According to various reports, she has been sighted by a multitude of residents and visitors over the years.
+One widely circulated narrative posits that the Green Lady was a maidservant who rescued Queen Mary from a perilous situation.
+Many interpret the apparition of the Green Lady as a portent of impending danger, often in the form of a fire.